Skip to main content

 About Course

-This course has been approved by the British Medical Laser Association, and follows the Core of Knowledge syllabus recommended for clinical laser users, and specifically covers Laser Therapy lasers and the risks associated with these lasers.
+This course has been approved by the British Medical Laser Association, and follows the Core of Knowledge syllabus recommended for clinical laser users.
+It specifically covers Laser Therapy lasers and the hazards associated with their use in therapeutic settings.

 What Will You Learn?